vitejs/vite/README.md

 - `.json` files export their content as an object that is the default export.

-- `.css` files do not export anything.
-Importing them leads to the side effect of them being injected to the page during dev, or being included in the final `style.css` of the production build.
+- `.css` files do not export anything unless it ends with `.module.css` (See [CSS Modules](#css-modules) below).
+Importing them leads to the side effect of them being injected to the page during dev, and being included in the final `style.css` of the production build.

 Both CSS and JSON imports also support Hot Module Replacement.